-Van Tam's Metaphor Top Hits
+Van Tam's Metaphor Medley

 The Government’s scientific superstar Jonathan Van Tam has been darting from studio to studio this morning in an expert-led drive to convince people of the safety and efficacy of the first approved Covid vaccine.
-Guido hears we will be seeing lots of JVT and Whitty this festive period, and less of Vallance and Harries.
-Oh how the mighty fall…
+Guido hears we will be seeing lots of JVT and Whitty this festive period, and less of Vallance and Harryies.
+Oh how the mighty are fallen…

 Famous for his virus metaphors – which this morning he revealed are studiously tested out on Mrs Van Tam before making it to air – the BBC took the trouble of providing us with a compilation of JVT’s top hits: